murex/murex-coding-dojo/Beirut/2015-09-23-FactorialDigitSum/README.md

 #Retrospective - First Session
-1. We might have a problem where we can apply TDD
-2. TDD made us think of the design
-3. It is better to have complex problems
-4. Complex problems trigger discussion
-5. I felt hard to follow up
-6. Better than straight forward problems
-7. I like the discussion before writing the code
+1. Very nice, applied TDD to the max
+2. Simple problem allowed us to refactor the code to an optimal state and apply TDD
+3. TDD in action
-8. I understood the problem because of the discussion
+4. I like the concept of BigInteger
-9. Discussions gave us ore than one algorithms
-10. To be continued in a later session
+5. Thanks for the chocolate
+6. It was nice to try the parametrized tests